matey97/TugTestAnalytics/README.md

 # TUG Test Analytics

-This repository contains the data and code supporting the experiments for the paper "Instrumented Timed Up and Go (TUG) test using inertial sensors from consumer wearable devices".
+This repository contains the data and code supporting the experiments for the AIME 2022 conference paper "Instrumented Timed Up and Go (TUG) test using inertial sensors from consumer wearable devices".

 ## Repository structure